Maithreya-100/Datagrokr_Assignment/README.md

 **Deliverables (Bonus):**
 - Ngrok setup for the Flask API.

+## Dataset
+The dataset used for this assessment can be downloaded from the following link: [Dataset Link](https://drive.google.com/file/d/1R1whj-7C5h9_rYoup_YrAuwwuvfBhWTn/view?usp=drive_link).

+To use the dataset in the assessment, download it and place it in the same directory as the Jupyter Notebook files.

 ## Usage
 1. Start with Section 1 to clean the data and set up the local database.
 2. Proceed to Section 2 to perform data analysis and run SQL queries.